Q: When does registration begin?

 Camps at Prairie Ridge Ecostation – staff will be at the information kiosk by the parking lot.

-Camps at Yates Mill Pond County Park – staff will be at the entrance to the main building.
+Camps at Historic Yates Mill County Park – staff will be at the entrance to the main building.

 A: We have so much to do and learn – please make sure your child is on time each day!
 The Museum employs the very best staff possible in our programs.
 After camp hours, staff have other personal and professional obligations.
 In order to accommodate any overtime that may occur for late pick-up, a late fee of $25.00 day will be implemented if you are more than 10 minutes late picking up your child.
 The late fee must be paid in full before the beginning of the next day of camp for your child to attend.

-Q: Lunchtime care for rising K and first grade:
+Q: Lunchtime care for rising K through 1 grade:

 A: Parents with young campers in both the morning and afternoon camps of the same week should be aware that there is a fee for our lunchtime program of $30.00 per child ($25.00 for Friends of the Museum).
 Space in this lunchtime program must be arranged in advance.
 The fee covers the cost of supervision and activities during this time.
 Children enrolled in the lunchtime program (as well as in full-day camps) will be expected to bring their own lunch to the Museum each day.
 Please package the lunch items together with the child’s name.
 Campers will not have access to a refrigerator or microwave.